Brigham Young University Centennial Carillon Tower: Description

 The bell tower was dedicated in October 1975 to commemorate the 100th anniversary of the school's founding.
 Built in a simple, modern style designed by architect Fred L. Markham, it is 97 ft tall with 99 steps up a spiral stair case and 11 steps up a ladder to the carillon.
-The carillon contains 52 bells and the bells range in size from 25 lbs to 4,730 lbs.
+The carillon contains 53 bells and the bells range in size from 21 lbs to 4,730 lbs.

 The carillon tolls a tune based on the hymn "Come, Come, Ye Saints," followed by the hour, and tolls a chime on the half-hour.
 The hour and half-hour strikes are controlled by an automated system.
 Carillonneurs may also play the instrument by means of a keyboard located directly below the belfry, in a small room reached by a spiral staircase that ascends through the center of the tower.

 The carillon was constructed by Paulsen Construction Company with Markham & Markham Architects and Engineers doing the design work.
-BYU is owned by the Church of Jesus Christ of Latter-day Saints (LDS Church), and its carillon is the only such instrument the church owns.
-LDS churches rarely feature bell towers, and the only temple to contain even a single bell is the Nauvoo Illinois Temple.
+BYU is owned by the Church of Jesus Christ of Latter-day Saints, and its carillon is the only such instrument the church owns.
+The church's meetinghouses rarely feature bell towers, and the only temple to contain even a single bell is in Nauvoo, Illinois.